appfoundry/Reliant/README.md

 the UIApplicationDelegate.
 Since the UIApplication is a shared object (hey, another singleton!) we can do our injection from here.

-> We already discussed that Reliant will clear it's singleton cache whenever a
+> We already discussed that Reliant will clear its singleton cache whenever a
 > memory warning occurs.
-Reliant thereby releases it's ownership of the instances.
+Reliant thereby releases its ownership of the instances.
 However,
-> it can not be held responsible for the objects injected outside of it's scope as discussed
+> it can not be held responsible for the objects injected outside of its scope as discussed
 > above.
 You should therefore retain/release any injected objects yourself.
 For property injection,
 > this means that your dependent properties should have the retain attribute on it.